mizudrakon/Game_of_Life_terminal/README.md

   row (1-512): 10

 2. pattern input:
-  0  			dead cell
+  0     -dead cell
-  x,X 			no change
+  x,X    -no change
-  1,2,3,4,5,6,7,8,9 	live cell (number of generation cell can survive on its own)
+  1,2,3,4,5,6,7,8,9    -live cell (number of generation cell can survive on its own)
-  i,I			immortal cell
+  i,I    -immortal cell
-  n,N			mark the end of row
+  n,N    -mark the end of row
-  e,E			mark the end of pattern (and press ENTER) every other symbol is meaningless
+  e,E    -mark the end of pattern (and press ENTER) every other symbol is meaningless

 	i.e.:
     	0 1 n